Proactively Addressing End-User Technical Issues with Zoom Troubleshooting

 Zoom usage has taken off like wildfire, rapidly spreading from user to user at small businesses and gradually also encroaching on the enterprise space as well.
 As more users switch to Zoom from other unified communications (UC) platforms, IT departments are not always kept in the loop.
 This rise of shadow IT has growing influence over which solutions an organization chooses to adopt and the actual IT department finds themselves struggling to support a growing portfolio of platforms without the requisite resources or training.
 In fact, studies have shown that some IT departments have to support up to five different video conferencing platforms concurrently, making Zoom meeting issues and Zoom troubleshooting a blip in their busy radar.

 The top question when it comes to Zoom is typically how to better manage Zoom Rooms.
-Given these rely on both hardware and software, users often encounter more problems using Zoom Rooms than the desktop or mobile app.
+Given these rely on both hardware and software, users often encounter more problems using Zoom Rooms than the desktop or mobile app and have trouble with Zoom troubleshooting themselves.
 Zoom’s capabilities for monitoring availability are nascent in its native administration dashboard.
 Tools like PowerSuite provide a significantly enhanced picture of availability, as well as highlight high priority Zoom meeting issues.
 Without the aid of third-party tools, Zoom does provide a real-time picture of which rooms are up and running.
 Within the admin dashboard, Zoom highlights the “Top 25 Zoom Rooms with Issues.”
 The “Zoom Rooms” tab provides a better up/down picture and highlights any known problems in the details page for each room.

 If the number of rooms managed is relatively small, Zoom also allows alerting for common room system issues.
 To configure alerts, go to “My Profile” and look for “Room Management” on the left side, with “Zoom Rooms” under this menu.
 Go to “Account Settings” which is located next to the organization name.
 Within “Account,” there is an alert tab which offers a number of possible alerts, including when a Zoom Room is offline or the controller battery is low.
 These types of alerts are vital for responding to room system issues promptly.